 Scope 2 (Energy indirect): Emissions associated with the consumption of purchased electricity, heat, steam and cooling.

-All UK grid electricity consumption is Scope 2 (emissions associated with generation) and Scope 3 (emissions associated with transmission and distribution losses across the UK grid).
+All UK grid electricity consumption has Scope 2 emissions, associated with generation, and Scope 3 emissions associated with transmission and distribution losses across the UK grid, please ensure consumption data is provided under both scopes.

 Scope 3 (Other indirect): Emissions arising from the procurement of goods and services from a third party/contractor.
-Examples include business travel in staff cars or hired vehicles, waste including municipal waste collected by local authorities, water use and procured goods or services.
+Examples include business travel in private cars (including short-term hires) and public transport, waste including municipal waste collected by local authorities, water use and procured goods or services.
 All electricity consumption from the UK grid has associated Scope 3 emissions arising from transmission and distribution losses.